Sorry, no posts matched your criteria

 Computer Aided Design

 CAD (computer aided design) is used extensively by architects, kitchen designers and interior designers as a sophisticated kitchen design tool.
 The software allows the designer to produce extremely accurate and detailed plans.
 The designer can also change the design easily and quickly in order to explore all the different design possibilities available to them.
 When the kitchen has been designed in accordance with the clients wishes the software will either generate a Bill Of Materials for ordering or generate a cutting list for production.
+Make sure to get a recover data software to save your documents.

 2D or 3D CAD